-In July 2009, the Company's board of directors adopted, and the Company's shareholders approved, the Avago Technologies Limited 2009 Equity Incentive Award Plan (the "2009 Plan"), to authorize the grant of options, share appreciation rights, restricted share units, dividend equivalents, performance awards, and other share-based awards.
+In July 2009, the Company's board of directors adopted, and the Company's shareholders approved, the Avago Technologies Limited 2009 Equity Incentive Award Plan (the "2009 Plan" and together with the Prior Equity Incentive Plans, the "Equity Incentive Plans"), to authorize the grant of options, share appreciation rights, restricted share units, dividend equivalents, performance awards, and other share-based awards.
 20 million ordinary shares are initially reserved for issuance under the 2009 Plan, subject to annual increases starting in calendar year 2012.
 The 2009 Plan became effective upon closing of our IPO in August 2009.
-Under the 2009 Plan, options generally expire ten years following the date of grant and options generally vest only a four year period from the date of grant.
+Under the 2009 Plan, options generally expire ten years following the date of grant and options generally vest over a four year period from the date of grant.
 Any shares subject to options granted under the Prior Equity Incentive Plan that are cancelled, forfeited or lapse unexercised become available for issuance under the 2009 Plan.